learn through suffering C language learn through suffering

 }

-After running this program, the contents of the test.txt file will look like this
+When you run this program, the contents of the test.txt file will be as follows.

-The test.txt file is created in the same folder as the executable file.
+The test.txt file will be created in the same folder as the executable.

 Hello,world

-The following program writes the value of variable i to the test.txt file.
+The following program writes the value of variable i to the file test.txt.

 #include <stdio.h>